CharlesHenninger/go-scaled-api/README.md

 # Intro
-This solution uses golang with the Echo API framework, Postgres, Docker, and Kubernetes to fulfill the desired requirements.
+This solution uses golang with the Echo API framework, Postgres, Docker, and Kubernetes.

 # Scaling